serrhiy/SelfAssessment/Skills/Programming.md

   - Use switch/case 🙋 explained
   - Temporary field
   - Handle object as instances and hashes at the same time 🙋 explained
-  - Use fields instead of arguments
+  - Use fields instead of arguments 🙋 explained
-  - Data clump
+  - Data clump 🙋 explained
   - Feature envy 🙋 explained
   - Monkey patch
   - Yo-yo problem